JorisParee/incivility-dataset_2IMP40/README.md

 **Entitlement**: expecting special privileges, attention, or resources without regard for the norms of collaboration and respect

-**Identity attack/Name-Calling**: Race, Religion, Nationality, Gender, Sexual-oriented, or any other kind of attacks and mean/offensive words directed at someone or a gorup of people
+**Identity attack/Name-Calling**: Race, Religion, Nationality, Gender, Sexual-oriented, or any other kind of attack and mean/offensive words directed at someone or a group of people

 ### Triggers:
 **Failed use of tool/code or error messages**: trouble with code/tool